growexx/react-user-boilerplate/docs/general/googleAnalytics.md

 ### Google Analytics

 1. Google analytics is implemented out of box in the boilerplate.
-To start using the feature, add `REACT_APP_GA_TAG_ID` field in the config.js file located in the app folder (app/config.js) and add tag id of the google analytics account.
+To start using the feature, add `REACT_APP_GA_TAG_ID` field in the env file and add tag id of the google analytics account.

 2. To integrate google analytics with react app, `react-ga` npm package is used.